frgomes/icanhastypecheck/README.rst

 Python2
 -------

-Since function annotations are not available in Python2 the way I chose to implement typechecking for Python2 is a documentation convention for parameters based on [the info field lists of sphinx](http://sphinx-doc.org/markup/desc.html#info-field-lists).
+Since function annotations are not available in Python2 the way I chose to implement typechecking for Python2 is a documentation convention for parameters based on `the info field lists of sphinx`_.
 So even when you don't use typechecking you can use it to auto-generate a function documentation.

 There is an alternative approach for those of you who don't like docstings in sphinx format which úses a naming convention.
 (See Alternatives below)

+.. `the info field lists of sphinx`: http://sphinx-doc.org/markup/desc.html#info-field-lists

 Syntax for Python2 using decorator arguments